Student Toolkit

 Happy new year and welcome back!
 We hope you had a restful break over the holidays.
 Now that we are back, we want you to know your student’s association is here to support you!
 Press reset and take advantage of the services and programs aimed at self-renewal and connection.
 While the days are darker and the snow looms, we know that it’s time to get back into our school routines!

-- Stay in the loop – new and returning students should connect (or reconnect) with SAMRU online on Instagram, Facebook, and Twitter using the handle @SAMRUBuzz.
+• Stay in the loopnew and returning students should connect (or reconnect) with SAMRU online on Instagram, Facebook, and X using the handle @SAMRUBuzz.
+Additionally, you can be updated with our latest happenings on Discord, YouTube, and via our newsletter.
 We can help you get your bearings and hopefully help you start the year off smoothly.

-- Hungry and on campus?
-The Wyckham House Food Court provides a variety of meal options no matter what your craving!
+• Hungry and on campus?
+The Wyckham House Food Court provides a variety of meal options no matter what you’re craving!
 Open seating is available to guests in the Food Court and West Gate Social (outside food allowed).
-Find dining options in Wyckham House here, please note the hours of operation vary by food court tenant.
+Find dining options in Wyckham House here, but please note the hours of operation vary by food court tenant.

 February